 Third party resource providers are built by another company, organization, or the developer community.
 They can help you manage both AWS and non-AWS resources such as AWS application resources and non-AWS SaaS software services such as monitoring, team productivity, incident management, or version control management tools.

 Q: What is a resource schema?

-Q: How do I develop resource providers or resource types?
+Q: How do I develop resource types?

 Use the AWS CloudFormation CLI to build resource providers.
 You start by defining a simple declarative schema for your resources, which includes permissions required and relationships to other resources.
-You then use the CloudFormation CLI to generate the scaffolding for resource lifecycle handlers (Create, Read, Update, Delete and List) along with test stubs for unit and integration testing.
+You then use the CloudFormation CLI to generate the scaffolding for resource lifecycle handlers (Create, Read, Update, Delete, and List), along with test stubs for unit and integration testing.